AnnKatF/WWDC17Presentations/PITCHME.md

 # What's ResearchKit

 - Open source framework.
-- Allows developers and researches to build surveys for medical research.
+- Build surveys for medical research.
-- It helps health professionals and researchers to recruit partipants to take surveys or to just provide data.
+- Recruit partipants to take surveys or to just provide data.
-- It is linked with HealthKit to access more relevant data for the studies.
+- It is linked with HealthKit

 ---